This is a practical guide to Surface Science for researchers working in the Automotive Industry.

 If you are interested in implementing these or any other applications, please contact us.

-In an industry where precision reigns supreme, where do Automotive manufacturers turn to ensure their products can survive scrutiny?
-The answer lies in standards and guidelines: the compass that guides cosmetics manufacturers through the complex maze of quality and performance.
+In an industry where precision reigns supreme, how can Automotive manufacturers ensure their products withstand scrutiny?
+The answer lies in standards and guidelines: the compass that guides them through the complex maze of quality and performance.

 Now we’d like to turn it over to you: